SAM-DEV007/MobilePhone-Classifier/README.md

   More information on the Dataset can be obtained [here](Model/Dataset/README.md).

 # Installation
-  The libraries can be installed via `python -r path\to\requirements.txt`.
+  The libraries can be installed via `pip install -r path\to\requirements.txt`.

 # Working
   `Classifier.py` can be launched to classify the images that are in the `Input Images` folder.